tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

 {% endblock %}
 ```

-The above html has some other features to make the user experience more robust, what was done here will be discussed more in [Modifying User Interface in a Django Web App](#modifying-user-interface-in-a-django-web-app).
+The above HTML has some other features to make the user experience more robust, what was done here will be discussed more in [Modifying User Interface in a Django Web App](#modifying-user-interface-in-a-django-web-app).

 *Accreditation: Tyler Carroll & Matheus Abrantes*